Common Application Explained

 Family.
 In this section the student’s parents and siblings are profiled (marital status, ages, occupation, and highest level of education).

 Testing.
 This section is for self-reporting standardized test scores for SAT, ACT, SAT subject tests, and AP exams.
-During the pandemic, many schools moved to a test-optional policy.
-As of this writing, over 80% of colleges and universities have continued with this policy.
+During the pandemic, many schools moved to a test-optional policy, test optional schools are listed at FairTest.org.
+As of this writing, about 80% of colleges and universities have continued with this policy.
 The decision to submit standardized tests is more strategic now.
 Here are some of our recommendations for deciding whether or not to submit test scores.

 Students are responsible for sending standardized test scores to the schools.
 Students may send scores to four different schools free of charge when they schedule tests, we don’t advise students to submit scores before they review them.
 There are SAT and ACT fee waivers for eligible students.

 Activities.
 Students can list up to 10 extracurricular activities and volunteer hours in this section.
 This is a great place to highlight the student’s creativity and passion for things that matter to them.
-Be concise and compelling - the entries are limited to 150 characters!
-Here is a list of do’s and don’ts
+Be concise and compelling - the entry descriptions are limited to 150 characters!
+Here is a list of do’s and don’ts.

 Writing.
 Students are required to write a personal statement response to ONE of seven prompts.
 This is the main essay and should give admissions officers the overall picture of an applicant.
 The optional COVID-19 question will also be offered in the Additional Information section.
 Some schools require applicants to respond to additional “supplemental” prompts.
 Read our blog about why we recommend using the supplemental essay to offer additional details or points of interest to support their Personal Statement narrative.